damianhakert/damianhakert.github.io/source/_posts/2016-04-14-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.markdown

-But if you try to access your custom domain with `HTTPS` (`https://YOURDOMAIN.org` in this case), your browser will show that horrible page, saying that things are going wrong and someone is trying to steal your information.
-Why is that?
+But if you try to access your custom domain with `HTTPS` (`https://YOURDOMAIN.org` in this case), your browser will show that horrible page, saying that things are going wrong and someone is trying to steal your information. *Why is that?*

-The problem is: since GitLab offers TLS certificates to all `gitlab.io` pages and your custom domain is just a `CNAME` over that same domain, GitLab serves the `gitlab.io` certificate, and your browser receives mixed messages: for one side, the browser is trying to access `YOURDOMAIN.org`, but on the other side it is getting a TLS certificate for a said `*.gitlab.io`.
+The problem is this: since GitLab offers TLS certificates to all `gitlab.io` pages and your custom domain is just a `CNAME` over that same domain, GitLab serves the `gitlab.io` certificate, and your browser receives mixed messages: on one side, the browser is trying to access `YOURDOMAIN.org`, but on the other side it is getting a TLS certificate for a said `*.gitlab.io`.
 So it signals that something is wrong.